 - Eat a healthy diet.
 Eating well can help prevent potential problems, such as thinning bones, high blood pressure and diabetes.
 Emphasize fresh fruits and vegetables, whole grains, and lean meats and fish, while limiting salt, sugar and alcohol.
-Be sure to get adequate amounts of calcium and vitamin D. Experts recommend between 1,000 and 1,200 milligrams of calcium and 800 international units (IU) of vitamin D a day.
+Be sure to get adequate amounts of calcium and vitamin D. Experts recommend 1,200 milligrams of calcium and 800 international units (IU) of vitamin D a day for women over 50 and men over 70.
 Check with your doctor to see what dose is right for you.

 - Exercise regularly.
 Regular aerobic exercise, such as walking, can help prevent bone loss, high blood pressure and diabetes.
 It also benefits your heart and lungs.
 In addition, many people find that exercise improves their mood and overall sense of well-being.
-If you're not used to exercising, start out slowly and build up gradually, aiming for at least 30 minutes on most days.
+If you're not used to exercising, start out slowly and build up gradually.
 Your doctor can help you plan an exercise program that's right for you.